-(4) DRIVE INTERNATIONAL GROWTH
+(4) Drive International Growth

-Over the past 12 years, we have transformed ourselves from an almost totally U.S. business to a global player, with approximately 18% of our sales in foreign countries.
-We have fully operational subsidiaries in 6 countries (Canada, Mexico, U.K., France, Australia and Brazil) and export to over 80 other countries.
-Our Consumer International team has delivered outstanding growth over the past 5 years with Net Sales increases averaging 5.4% annually and Operating Profit increases averaging 13.1% annually, including a 4.1% increase in 2012.
+Over the past 13 years, we have transformed ourselves from an almost totally U.S. business to a global player with approximately 17% of our sales in foreign countries.
+We have fully operational subsidiaries in six countries (Canada, Mexico, U.K., France, Australia and Brazil) and export to over 90 other countries.
+Our Consumer International team has delivered outstanding growth over the past five years with Net Sales increases averaging over 5% annually and Operating Profit increases averaging over 12% annually.

-(5) EXPAND GROSS MARGIN
+(5) Expand Gross Margin

 Gross margin expansion fuels our organic growth because it enables us to increase marketing spending.
-Despite continued competitive price wars and higher commodity costs, the gross margin of our business, excluding the recent Avid Health acquisition, expanded 30 basis points in 2012.
-This improvement builds upon the 1,510 basis point gross margin increase achieved between 2001 and 2011.
-Driving higher gross margin continues to be a paramount goal for us, and we have firm plans in place to continue gross margin expansion in 2013 and beyond.
+Despite strong competitive pressure and fluctuating commodity costs, the gross margin of our business expanded 80 basis points in 2013.
+This improvement builds upon the 1,510 basis point gross margin increase achieved between 2001 and 2012.
+Driving higher gross margin through productivity improvements, launching higher margin new products and buying margin accretive businesses continue to be paramount goals for us in the future.

-(6) SUPERIOR OVERHEAD MANAGEMENT
+(6) Superior Overhead Management

-Maintaining tight controls on our overhead costs is a hallmark of Church & Dwight.
-Since 2006, we have increased revenues by 50% or \$1.5 billion and lowered our overhead costs as a percentage of new revenue from 15.0% to 13.3%.
+Maintaining tight controls on our overhead costs has been a hallmark of Church & Dwight.
+Since 2006, we have increased revenues by 64% or \$1.2 billion and lowered our overhead costs as a percentage of revenue from 15.0% to 13.0%.
 As a result, we believe we have the highest revenue per employee of any major consumer packaged goods company.
-And, our management team "walks the walk" on this issue as, unlike some other companies, we do not have expensive perqs like company cars, company planes, or country club memberships.
+And, our management team "walks the walk" on this issue as, unlike some other companies, we do not have perks like company cars, company planes, or country club memberships.

-(7) EXPERT MANAGEMENT TEAM
+(7) Expert Management Team

-Unlike some of our competitors that rotate their top managers between functions and have high turnover, we believe in utilizing leadership expertise by encouraging longevity in functional areas.
-For example, the average tenure of the managers who lead our major functions is 5 years, and these leaders have an average of 23 years of experience in our industry.
+Unlike some of our competitors that rotate their top managers between functions and have high turnover, we believe in utilizing leadership expertise by encouraging longevity in all functional areas.
 Their expertise in their respective functional areas is a key factor in our ability to build and defend our brands, lower our costs, and make smart acquisitions.